Lithobius/sheridan-mcgill-thesis-2025/README.md

 	rmarkdown

 ### CRABS Reference Database Instructions
+Note script filepaths etc need updated to match this repository.

 Note if you run this from scratch, it might make slightly different assignments than thesis because the database itself is too large for Github
 To access the database used, created on 2024-10-21: https://zenodo.org/records/17943978 ; doi 10.5281/zenodo.17943977